Double Shot® Jessamine

 This combination of well-mannered vines with offset bloom periods provides a spectacular display of bright yellow flowers throughout much of the year!
 Great on a trellis, arbor or over a fence or wall.
 Well-suited for use without climbing support as a mounding groundcover.
 Native to the southeastern United States.
 Evergreen to semi-evergreen.

-- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more.Average Landscape Size:Fast growing vine; twining stems reach 10 to 20 ft. long.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.Average Landscape Size:Fast growing vine; twining stems reach 10 to 20 ft. long.

-- DetailBotanical Pronunciation:jel-SE-mi-um sem-per-VI-renz, jel-SE-mi-um RAN-kin-eyePlant type:Vine - Requires SupportDeciduous/evergreen:Semi-evergreenGrowth rate:FastAverage landscape size:Fast growing vine; twining stems reach 10 to 20 ft. long.Foliage color:GreenBlooms:Late winter through early spring, and spring through fall.Flower color:YellowDesign IdeasUse this easy-to-grow vine on shade structures, fences and over gateways for an evergreen screen.
+- DetailBotanical Pronunciation:jel-SE-mi-um sem-per-VI-renz, jel-SE-mi-um RAN-kin-eyePlant type:Vine - Requires SupportDeciduous/evergreen:Semi-evergreenGrowth rate:FastAverage landscape size:Fast growing vine; twining stems reach 10 to 20 ft. long.Special features:Easy Care, Easy Care, Fast Growing, Fast Growing, North American Native Selection, North American Native SelectionFoliage color:GreenBlooms:Spring, repeating late summer to fall.Flower color:YellowDesign IdeasUse this easy-to-grow vine on shade structures, fences and over gateways for an evergreen screen.
 Covers surfaces quickly and very well, but does not self cling.
 Good on chain-link fences and can easily cloak the fence around a tennis court.Companion PlantsBougainvillea (Bougainvillea); Hibiscus (Hibiscus); Jatropha (Jatropha); Climbing Rose (Rosa); Star Jasmine (Trachelospermum); Blue Glorybower (Clerodendrum)

 - History & LoreHistory:Both species of Gelsemium are native to the southeastern U.S., most notably the Carolinas.
-G. sempervirens blooms from late winter to early spring; G. rankinii blooms from early spring to fall.Lore:The genus Gelsemium was classified by French botanist, Antoine Jussieu and named it for the similarity to Jasmine.
+G. sempervirens bloom times range from late winter to early spring; G. rankinii blooms in spring and repeats in late summer to fall.Lore:The genus Gelsemium was classified by French botanist, Antoine Jussieu and named it for the similarity to Jasmine.
 These plants contain a potent alkaloid similar to strychnine.